SahilRK78/Stock_analysis_and_price_prediction/README.md

 LSTM Model: Utilized a Long Short-Term Memory (LSTM) model trained on the 20-year dataset for enhanced performance in capturing complex patterns, building on insights gained from the initial models.

-Deployment: The final prediction model is deployed in a user-friendly Streamlit app, allowing users to input parameters and obtain stock price forecasts seamlessly.
+Deployment: The final prediction model is deployed in Streamlit app, allowing users to input parameters and obtain stock price forecasts.